hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 ## Encryption Primitives - AnonCrypt/AuthCrypt or JWE et. al.

 This HIPE deliberately does not go into the choice of what encryption and encoding primitives should be available from Indy-SDK.
-Those issues are addressed in other HIPEs.
+Those issues are addressed in another HIPE.
 This HIPE assumes there will be encryption primitives provided and that those primitives will be used.

 However, even with that assumptions, there are three concepts to be discussed within this HIPE about the primitives.